 - Heat a pan with sesame oil in medium flame.

-- Add mustard seeds, when they start spluttering put off the flame.
+- Add mustard seeds, when they start crackling turn off the flame.

 - Add red chilli powder & turmeric powder and give a nice quick stir.